 Catechism for Adults

 First Reconciliation for Children

 Children will prepare to receive First Reconciliation as part of the First Communion Program.
 During the Faith Formation year, they will receive weekly instruction in class and also with their families on January 26th at the 1st Reconciliation Learning Center at DMCC to prepare them to receive the Sacrament of Reconciliation on April 2nd, 2019 at our Lent Penance Fair.
-Contact Terri Hunt for more information.
+Contact Anna Blessing for more information.